 In this guide, we’ll talk you through the dos and don’ts of feeding a Malamute to make sure they get all the nutrients they need to keep them happy and healthy.

 The biggest no-no when it comes to feeding your Malamute is allowing them to beg at your feet whilst you are eating your own meal.
 Malamutes are a greedy breed and will happily eat anything that’s given to them, and they know very well how to get scraps from you!

-Mals are professionals at using their big brown eyes to convince you into sharing with them, and their stubbornness makes them very persistent.
-You must not give into them though, as difficult as it may be, as Malamutes are a pack breed and succumbing to their wishes may lead to them becoming the alpha of the household.
+Malamutes are great at using their big brown eyes to convince you into sharing with them, and their stubbornness makes them very persistent.
+You must not give into them though, as difficult as it may be!
+Malamutes are a pack breed and succumbing to their wishes may lead to them becoming the alpha of the household.

 - Seeds and nuts

 - Garlic and garlic powder

 If you are concerned that your dog has eaten any of the above, contact a vet for further advice.

 We’re not saying we’re perfect, we definitely give into those big puppy dog eyes every once in a while!
 If you’re going to do the same we recommended making your Malamute wait until you’ve completely finished your own food and making them perform a few of their known skills beforehand (sit, paw, lie down) to maintain some dominance over them.

 Limit what you’re giving them to the equivalent of a single human mouthful and never let them finish all of your leftovers!

 ‘Free feeding’ is a method for feeding pets where a bowl of food is left out so that the pet has constant access and can eat at any time.
 The bowl is continuously refilled when it gets low so the pet can eat as much as they desire throughout the day.